Polly Bergen: Career

 Bergen starred in a 2001 Broadway revival of Stephen Sondheim's Follies at the Belasco Theater and received a Tony Award nomination as Best Featured Actress in a Musical.
 In 2003, she starred at the same theatre in Six Dance Lessons in Six Weeks opposite Mark Hamill in a role she took over from Rue McClanahan.

-In 2004, Bergen played Fran Felstein on HBO's The Sopranos, the former mistress of Johnny Soprano and John F. Kennedy.
+In 2004, Bergen played Fran Felstein on HBO's The Sopranos, the fictional former mistress of Johnny Soprano and John F. Kennedy.
 From 2007 to 2011, Bergen had a guest role in Desperate Housewives as Stella Wingfield, which earned her an Emmy Award nomination.

-She was a semi-regular cast member of Commander-in-Chief (2006) as the mother of Mackenzie Allen, the fictional president of the United States, played by Geena Davis.
-Bergen had once played the first female president of the United States in the movie Kisses for My President (1964).
+She was a semi-regular cast member of Commander-in-Chief (2006) as the mother of Mackenzie Allen, the fictional president of the United States played by Geena Davis.
+Bergen had once played the first female president of the United States herself in Kisses for My President (1964).
 Another late appearance came in the Hallmark Hall of Fame presentation Candles on Bay Street (2006), in which she played the assistant to a husband-and-wife team of veterinarians.

-In 1965, Bergen created the Polly Bergen Company cosmetics line also known as Oil of the Turtle.
+In 1965, Bergen created the Polly Bergen Company cosmetics line, also known as Oil of the Turtle.
 She also created lines of jewelry and shoe brands, and wrote three books on beauty.
+She had retail stores in Knoxville and Gatlinburg bearing her name.

 Personal life

 Bergen was married to actor Jerome Courtland from 1950 to 1955.
 In 1957, she married Hollywood agent-producer Freddie Fields, with whom she had two adopted children, Pamela Kerry Fields and Peter William Fields, and stepdaughter, Kathy Fields.
 Bergen converted from Southern Baptist to Judaism upon marrying Fields.
 The couple divorced in 1975.
 She was married to entrepreneur Jeffrey Endervelt in the 1980s.

 In 1991, Bergen spoke about having had an abortion, for inclusion in the book The Choices We Made: Twenty-Five Women and Men Speak Out About Abortion.

-On March 31, 1993, Brandon Lee died accidentally on the set of The Crow, and in early April, Bergen held a memorial at her home in Los Angeles with 200 of Lee's family, friends, and business associates attended.
+On March 31, 1993, Brandon Lee died accidentally on the set of The Crow, and in early April, Bergen held a memorial at her home in Los Angeles with 200 of Lee's family, friends, and business associates in attendance.

 Bergen was a liberal-minded, politically active Democrat and feminist.
 She was an active advocate of the Equal Rights Amendment, women's education, and Planned Parenthood.
-Bergen's niece is the television producer Wendy Riche.
+Bergen's niece is television producer Wendy Riche.

 Death

-Bergen died of natural causes on September 20, 2014 at her home in Southbury, Connecticut, surrounded by family and close friends.
+Bergen died of natural causes on September 20, 2014, at her home in Southbury, Connecticut, surrounded by family and close friends.
 She had been diagnosed with emphysema and other ailments in the late 1990s.
 Upon her death, she was cremated.